Powers of a contract Security Officer Vs in-house security in virginia

 Do I have to give my ID to a Security Officer Vs Police Officer?

-A contract security officer is not a sworn individual and therefore does not need a reason to stop someone within the scope of their duties on private property.
-On private property, a person's bill of rights is limited when it comes to dealing with private security personnel vs dealing with a police officer in a public setting where a police officer would need probable cause to ID you in the public.
-A security officer does not need any reason to ID someone on the property they are hired to protect.
+A contract security officer is not a sworn individual and, therefore, does not need a reason to stop someone within the scope of their duties on private property.
+On private property, a person's bill of rights is limited when dealing with private security personnel versus a police officer in a public setting where a police officer would need probable cause to ID you in public.
+A security officer does not require any reason to ID someone on the property they are hired to protect.
 It also depends on the client and the security company/client's SOP on said property.
 Each client has their own set of rules regarding identifying people on their property.